 - 448. Committees, County Boards, Provincial and Central Councils, shall have the power to appoint match officials for all games under their control. - 449.
-Neutral referees who have completed a recognised seminar and rules course of the Ladies Football Association and achieved the required standard in the rules test and obligatory fitness test, shall be appointed for all National fixtures where possible.
-Referees shall be subject to assessment from time to time as may be determined by Central Council, Provincial Councils shall apply similar procedure for training their panels of referees for their respective fixtures. - 450.
-If a referee is unable to officiate at a game, the secretary or Committee, Board or Council in charge of the fixture shall appoint a substitute who has completed a recognised seminar and rules course of The Ladies Gaelic Football Association.

-However, where a referee is unable to officiate at the last moment, s/he may nominate a substitute referee, under whom the teams shall play.

-- 451. Where County games are played at neutral venues, both teams shall pay the referee's expenses.
+Neutral referees who have completed a recognised seminar and rules course of the Ladies Gaelic Football Association shall be appointed for all games where possible.
+Referees shall be subject to assessment from time to time as may be determined by Central Council. - 450.
+If a referee is unable to officiate at a game, the secretary or Committee, Board or Council in charge of the fixture shall appoint a substitute who has completed a recognised seminar and rules course of The Ladies Gaelic Football Association. - However, where a referee is unable to officiate at the last moment, s/he may nominate a substitute referee, under whom the teams shall play. - 451.
+Where County games are played at neutral venues, both teams shall pay the referee's expenses.
 These may be refunded from gate receipts or from the organising Provincial or Central Council. - 452.
-In Inter-County games the Home County shall pay the referee's fee before the commencement of the game.

-The fee may be recouped from the gate money taken at that game.
-A return should be made to the National or Provincial treasurer as appropriate, showing the total gate receipts (before payment to the referee), referees expenses and any other expenses incurred i.e. fee for use of the pitch.

-- 453. County Boards, Provincial and Central Councils shall hold referee coaching courses periodically. - 454.
+In Inter-County games the Home County shall pay the referee's fee before the commencement of the game. - The fee may be recouped from the gate money taken at that game.
+A return should be made to the National or Provincial treasurer as appropriate, showing the total gate receipts (before payment to the referee), referees expenses and any other expenses incurred i.e. fee for use of the pitch. - 453.
+County Boards, Provincial and Central Councils shall hold referee coaching courses periodically. - 454.
 Referees shall wear officially approved attire when officiating at all games. - 455.
 A referee's requirements are a whistle, watch, coin, notebook, pencil/pen and Yellow and Red Cards. - 456.
-The duties and powers of a referee in addition to those outlined in the playing rules shall be to: - (a) Sign and give a copy of the team lists to the opposing team before the commencement of the game Report on any failure regarding the receipt of team lists to the Committee, Board or Council in charge of the fixture
+The duties and powers of a referee in addition to those outlined in the playing rules shall be to: - (a) Sign and give a copy of the team lists to the opposing team before the commencement of the game Report on any failure regarding the receipt of team lists to the Committee, Board or Council in charge of the fixture - (b) See that the players are properly attired and report on same

-- (b) See that the players are properly attired and report on same - (c) Obtain, if requested by the team captain or team official, the signature, full address and Club of any player whose name appears on the official team list, and that of any substitute who takes part in the game - (d) Allow or disallow scores - (e) Consult with match officials when occasion demands and replace any of them should they withdraw their services before the end of the game - (f) Deal with intrusions of unauthorised persons onto the field of play - (g) Take the names or otherwise identify players or officials interfering during the game and report on it accordingly - (h) Report on pitch markings and on any other unsatisfactory aspects of the field of play - (i) Add on additional time for substitutions to be made and for the time taken to caution or order off a player - 457.
-The referee shall decide: - (a) Whether ground or other conditions are suitable for playing - (b) To terminate a game because of darkness - (c) To terminate a game because of persistent outside interference, or any other reason s/he considers necessary e.g. if a player refuses to leave the field or, having been ordered off, returns to participate in the game.
+- (c) Obtain, if requested by the team captain or team official, the signature, full address and Club of any player whose name appears on the official team list, and that of any substitute who takes part in the game - (d) Allow or disallow scores - (e) Consult with match officials when occasion demands and replace any of them should they withdraw their services before the end of the game - (f) Deal with intrusions of unauthorised persons onto the field of play - (g) Take the names or otherwise identify players or officials interfering during the game and report on it accordingly - (h) Report on pitch markings and on any other unsatisfactory aspects of the field of play - (i) Add on additional time for substitutions to be made and for the time taken to caution or order off a player

+457. The referee shall decide: